Mediashare/Spider/README.md

 # Spider
-:dizzy: Spider is a PHP command line tool that allows you to crawl a website for informations scraping.
+:dizzy: Spider is a PHP library with easily module integration for crawling website that allows you to scrape informations.

 Spider is a crawler of website modulable write in PHP.
 The tool allows you to retrieve information and execute code on website pages.
 It can be useful for SEO or security audit purposes.